cvs-health/testilo/README.md

 ```

 This invocation references `scriptID`, `issues`, and `issueID` variables.
-- The `scriptID` variable is an arbitrary alphanumeric string.
+- The `scriptID` variable specifies the ID that the script will have.
 - The `issues` variable (if present) is an object that classifies issues, such as the `issues` object in a `tic` file.
-- The `issueID` variables (if any) are strings, such as `'regionNoText'`, that name properties of the `issues` object.
+- The `issueID` variables (if any) are strings, such as `'regionNoText'`, that name issues, i.e. properties of the `issues` object, that you want jobs from the script to test for.

 The `script()` function of the `script` module generates a script and returns it as an object.
 The invoking module can further modify and use the script as needed.